 Photo: Jan Chlebik for the ICR

 The CERM trial is investigating whether treatment with the antibiotic doxycycline before conception improves pregnancy outcomes for women with recurrent miscarriage* and chronic endometritis (inflammation of the womb lining) * In this research trial, ‘recurrent miscarriage’ means two or more early miscarriages in a row.
-The CERM trial is not open to new participants and […]
+The CERM trial is now complete, and the trial data […]

 The Alife2 study is investigating whether anti-coagulant (blood-thinning) treatment reduces the risk of miscarriage in women with two or more (unexplained) miscarriages and inherited thrombophilia – a blood-clotting problem.